testground/docs/community.md

 ## Chat

-In general, our Testground channels are bridged to Discord and Matrix.
+Our Testground Slack channel is bridged to Discord and Matrix.
 As a result, you can usually use your preferred chat application to engage with the community.

 ### Discord